drshahizan/Python_EDA/assignment/ass2/hpdp/HANY/case_study2a/readme.md

 *   **Generate basic statistics and visualizations.**

-By calling 'profile' the tool whill generate a dashboard containing reports of the dataset.
+By calling 'profile' the tool will generate a dashboard containing reports of the dataset.

 ![image](https://github.com/drshahizan/Python_EDA/assets/118237681/11ed94bc-7453-49f9-ba02-994a68d7b0d0)

 *   **Explore relationships and patterns in the data.**

 After the dashboard has been created.
-We can scroll down the dashboard to see the correlation and interaction between different variables for us to make conclusion pr insight of the dataset.
+We can scroll down the dashboard to see the correlation and interaction between different variables for us to make a conclusion or insight of the dataset.